passiv/snaptrade-sdks/sdks/csharp/docs/OptionsApi.md

             var userId = "userId_example";
             var userSecret = "userSecret_example";
-            var accountId = "accountId_example"; // The ID of the account get positions.
+            var accountId = "accountId_example"; // The ID of the account to fetch options holdings for.

             try
             {